jerrywdlee/clipy-mate-cli/README.md

 ```sh
 $HOME/.clipy-mate-cli/settings.json
 ```

+### Gist Construction
+Clipy Mate will create a gist named `<YOUR_NAME>/ClipyMateCli` includes files below:

+- `ClipyMateCli`, This file is Clipy Mate log file
+- `clipySnippets.json`, This file is snippets for download and import.
+- `clipySnippets.xml`, This file is as same as `clipySnippets.json` but can be imported by Clipy App

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.